sprintertech/sprinter-sdk/docs/docs/03-sdk/03-class-reference.md

 This section details the methods available to the `Sprinter` class in the Sprinter SDK.
 Use this reference to understand how to utilize the `Sprinter` class in your decentralized applications (dApps).

 :::tip
 `FetchOptions` is an object that contains settings for configuring how the fetch requests are made by the SDK.
-You can include options like headers, credentials, or a base URL for the requests.
+There are two parameters that can be adjusted including `signal`, which hides the request, and `baseURL`, which sets the target for either mainnet or testnet.
 `AggregateBalances` represents the user's token balances across multiple blockchains.
 It maps a token symbol to the balance information, which includes the total balance and an array of token balances for each chain.
 :::